Charles I of Austria: Legacy

 Historians have been mixed in their evaluations of Charles and his reign.
 In the interwar period, he was celebrated in Austria as a military hero.
 When Nazi Germany took over it made his memory into that of a traitor.
 For decades after 1945, both popular and academic interest practically disappeared, but attention has slowly returned.

 Helmut Rumpler, the head of the Habsburg commission of the Austrian Academy of Sciences, described Charles as "a dilettante, far too weak for the challenges facing him, out of his depth, and not really a politician."
 Others have seen Charles as a brave and honourable figure who tried to stop the war in which his Empire was drowning.

 Anatole France, the French novelist, stated:

 This war without end is criminal.
 What is abominable is that they do not want to end it.
 No, they do not want.
 Do not try to tell me that there was no way to end it.
 Emperor Charles offered peace; he is the only decent man to have appeared in this war, and he was not listened to.
 There was, through him, a chance that could have been seized...
 Clemenceau called the emperor a "rotten conscience", it's ignoble.
 Emperor Charles sincerely wanted peace, and therefore was despised by the whole world. [...]
-A king of France, yes a king, would have had pity on our poor, exhausted, bloodlet nation.
+A king of France, yes a king, would have had pity on our poor, exhausted, blood-soaked nation.
 However democracy is without a heart and without entrails.
 When serving the powers of money, it is pitiless and inhuman.

-Paul von Hindenburg, the German commander in chief, commented in his memoirs 1920:He tried to compensate for the evaporation of the ethical power which emperor Franz Joseph had represented by offering völkisch reconciliation.
+Paul von Hindenburg, the German commander in chief, commented in his memoirs 1920:He tried to compensate for the evaporation of the ethical power which Emperor Franz Joseph had represented by offering völkisch reconciliation.
 Even as he dealt with elements who were sworn to the goal of destroying his empire he believed that his acts of political grace would affect their conscience.
 These attempts were totally futile; those people had long ago lined up with our common enemies, and were far from being deterred.